|On this page|

-Prevents the ankle and toe from sliding when the foot should be planted.
-The channels specified on the Agent Prep SOP are used to determine when the foot should planted during the animation clip, as well as how to blend out of the locked position.
+When turned on, prevents the ankle and toe from sliding when the foot should be planted.
+The channels specified on the Agent Prep SOP are used to determine when the foot should be planted during the animation clip, as well as how to blend out of the locked position.
 This option also improves terrain adaptation for situations where the unadjusted foot position is above the terrain, since the solver can distinguish between when the foot should be planted and when the foot is actually supposed to be above the ground.
 This option may still be used if no terrain object is specified.

 agentterrainadaptation_footdown float array point attribute can be used to override the foot down values computed from the agent’s animation clips.